MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/schedule-a-new-entity.md

 Next, click **Publish Customizations**.

 To edit settings for how Leads are booked, double-click Leads once it appears in the Enabled Entities section.
-As an example, defaults booking statuses and other scheduling options can be edited.
+As an example, default booking statuses and whether the entity is enabled for [Quick scheduling](./field-service/quick-scheduling.md) can be edited.

 > [!div class="mx-imgBorder"]